ekaanikeeva/ekaanikeeva/README.md

-<h2 align="center">Hello, I'm Ekaterina! 👨‍💻</h2>
+<h2 align="center">Hello, I'm Ekaterina! 👩‍💻</h2>

-✍🏼  My specialization is creating UI with HTML / CSS, JavaScript, React.
+✍🏼  My specialization is creating UI with HTML / CSS, JavaScript / Typescript React, Redux.
 I have experience in backend building with Express.js, MongoDB.

 👷🏼‍♂️  I enjoy learning new programming languages, frameworks and try to develop every day

-🧠  My goal is to participate in thought-provoking projects that will enhance my knowledge as a Front-end or Full-stack JS Developer.
+🧠  My goal is to participate in thought-provoking projects that will enhance my knowledge as a Front-end JS Developer.

 📚 English level: B1